peterlil/sql-tools/monitoring/win-perf-counters/sql-general-governance/README.md

 11. Browse for _[computer name]-PerfmonTemplate.xml_ and click Open.
 12. Click _Finish_.

+Now you have a trace definition under _User Defined_, which you can manually start and stop when needed.

 ### 5. _Optional_ If you want to have the trace to run continuously, then perform this additional step

 1. You probably also need to unblock these scripts